List of Johns Hopkins University defunct societies: Ubiquiteers

 By its second year, the Ubiquiteers doubled their membership to 62 students from 23 countries.
 Founding members met incoming students at the railroad stations and helped them find living quarters.
 They scheduled regular dinners, tea parties, picnics, and smokers (informal social gatherings).
 Often a student would present a talk about his or her country and "its government, its people, religious and social customs, public health activities, et cetera," noted Sweeney, who eschewed formality and was proud that the club ran itself without the "frills of a constitution with the trimmings of by-laws."
-Through the years Ubiquiteers meetings mixed seminars on scientific subjects with dances, piano recitals, sing-alongs, group daytrips, and dinners with an assortment of ethnic foods.
+Through the years, Ubiquiteers meetings mixed seminars on scientific subjects with dances, piano recitals, sing-alongs, group daytrips, and dinners with an assortment of ethnic foods.

 The club's prevalence and membership varied throughout the years, dwindling during the Great Depression and World War II.
 During the height of the Great Depression, 22 students paid 15 or 25 cents each for dues in 1931, boosting the treasury to $4.15.
 Treasurer Robert Dyar parodied the perpetually dire state of the Ubiquiteers bankroll in 1937 when he wrote, "Our $.07 (seven cents) we bequeath to our successors, the class of '38, and trust that they may have as much pleasure from it, as we have had from the products of and additions to our original dowry of 1¢, so generously preserved for us by our predecessors."

 With the repeal of Prohibition in 1933, membership rose along with their finances.
 Although World War II dropped their ranks further, the post-war years were very good for the club.
-Their reputation grew and students & faculty from different parts of the university began to join the club and attend their functions, including Abel Wolman.
+Their reputation grew, and students & faculty from different parts of the university began to join the club and attend their functions, including Abel Wolman.

-Despite its four decades of tradition, the Ubiquiteers wouldn't survive the 1960s.
+Despite its four decades of tradition, the Ubiquiteers did not survive the 1960s.
 The availability of other social outlets obviated the need for a general student club.
-With the students' social life filled with Friday Happy Hours, international dinners, and the Student Assembly, the Ubiquiteers as a formal organization faded away.
+With the students' social life filled with Friday Happy Hours, international dinners, and the student assembly, the Ubiquiteers as a formal organization faded away.
 At some point, the club's annual rebirth just didn't occur.
 No records of the Ubiquiteers exist in the archives after 1966.